Stock Market News Today: Unraveling the Mysteries of Profitability

 Footnotes:

 [2] The Priscilla’s chain in Kansas City is a chain of Adult Stores and a pretty classy operation.
-These folks have some very high-profile and very upscale stores, in some of the best target markets of Greater Kansas City.
-When you can drive to the Mall, and drive by Priscilla’s, they must be doing something right in their Book of Business.
-We have been told their prices are far below those in Greater Washington, D.C..
-It is economical to take a Boeing 747 for a Ship of Fools massive shopping trip – since they obviously didn’t know how to read the www.gata.org report on the Gold Derivative Banking Crisis.
-I know about the company, since my little sister, Rebecca, day-trades their stock quite successfully.
+These folks have some very high-profile and very upscale stores in some of the best target markets of Greater Kansas City.
+When you can drive to the mall and by Priscilla’s, they must do something right in their Book of Business.
+We have been told their prices are far below those in Greater Washington, D.C.
+It is economical to take a Boeing 747 for a Ship of Fools massive shopping trip – since they didn’t know how to read the www.gata.org report on the Gold Derivative Banking Crisis.
+I know about the company since my little sister, Rebecca, day-trades their stock successfully.
 Grin.

 [3] See also: Gibson’s Paradox